Dronecode/camera-manager-docs/en/guide/extending_csd.md

 ```

 #### StreamBuilderCustom

 This is the class that will create the custom streams.
-It is essential that it extends StreamBuilder, because StreamBuilder constructor will register it as a `StreamBuilder` class.
+It is essential that it extends `StreamBuilder`, because `StreamBuilder` constructor will register it as a `StreamBuilder` class.

 ```cpp
 class StreamBuilderCustom final : public StreamBuilder {
 ```

-And it is necessary to create one instance of the StreamBuilderCustom object.
-We suggest doing it as a static variable in the cpp file
+And it is necessary to create one instance of the `StreamBuilderCustom` object.
+We suggest doing it as a static variable in the cpp file:
 ```cpp
 static StreamBuilderCustom stream_builder;
 ```

 Method build_streams should be implemented to create the desired streams.
-This method is called by StreamManager and Streams created by it are kept during the execution of Camera-Streaming-Daemon to be used when publishing avahi services and when creating the *gstreamer* pipeline to stream the video.
+This method is called by `StreamManager` and `Streams` created by it are kept during the execution of Camera-Streaming-Daemon to be used when publishing avahi services and when creating the *gstreamer* pipeline to stream the video.

 ```cpp
 std::vector<Stream *> StreamBuilderCustom::build_streams()